Provisional designation in astronomy: Temporary minor planet designations

-Temporary designations are custom designation given by an observer or discovering observatory prior to the assignment of a provisional designation by the MPC.
+Temporary designations are custom designations given by an observer or discovering observatory prior to the assignment of a provisional designation by the MPC.
 These intricate designations were used prior to the Digital Age, when communication was slow or even impossible (e.g. during WWI).
-The listed temporary designations by observatory/observer use uppercase and lowercase letters (LETTER, letter), digits, numbers and years, as well Roman numerals (ROM) and Greek letters (greek).
+The listed temporary designations by observatory or observer use uppercase and lowercase letters (LETTER, letter), digits, numbers and years, as well Roman numerals (ROM) and Greek letters (greek).

+Traces in the permanent name

+In some cases the provisional designation may carry over into the permanent name.
+For example, the asteroid 572 Rebekka had had the provisional designation 1905 RB, and similarly with the subsequently numbered asteroids 573 Recha (1905 RC), 574 Reginhild (1905 RD), 575 Renate (1905 RE), 577 Rhea (1905 RH), 579 Sidonia (1905 SD) and 580 Selene (1905 SE).
+This pattern appeared sporadically over the next few years' discoveries up to 769 Tatjana (1913 TA; see Meanings of minor-planet names: 1–1000) and occasionally later.
+In 2025 it appeared again when the IAU named the largest unnamed numbered trans-Neptunian objects 208996 Achlys (2003 AZ84), 55565 Aya (2002 AW197), 90568 Goibniu (2004 GV9), 307261 Máni (2002 MS4), 145452 Ritona (2005 RN43), 145451 Rumina (2005 RM43), 55637 Uni (2002 UX25) and 78799 Xewioso (2002 XW93).

 Comets

 The system used for comets was complex previous to 1995.
 Originally, the year was followed by a space and then a Roman numeral (indicating the sequence of discovery) in most cases, but difficulties always arose when an object needed to be placed between previous discoveries.
-For example, after Comet 1881 III and Comet 1881 IV might be reported, an object discovered in between the discovery dates but reported much later couldn't be designated "Comet 1881 III½".
+For example, after Comet 1881 III and Comet 1881 IV might be reported, an object discovered in between the discovery dates but reported much later could not be designated "Comet 1881 III½".
 More commonly comets were known by the discoverer's name and the year.
 An alternate scheme also listed comets in order of time of perihelion passage, using lower-case letters; thus "Comet Faye" (modern designation 4P/Faye) was both Comet 1881 I (first comet to pass perihelion in 1881) and Comet 1880c (third comet to be discovered in 1880).

 The system since 1995 is similar to the provisional designation of minor planets.
 For comets, the provisional designation consists of the year of discovery, a space, one letter (unlike the minor planets with two) indicating the half-month of discovery within that year (A=first half of January, B=second half of January, etc. skipping I (to avoid confusion with the number 1 or the numeral I) and not reaching Z), and finally a number (not subscripted as with minor planets), indicating the sequence of discovery within the half-month.
 Thus, the eighth comet discovered in the second half of March 2006 would be given the provisional designation 2006 F8, whilst the tenth comet of late March would be 2006 F10.

 If a comet splits, its segments are given the same provisional designation with a suffixed letter A, B, C, ..., Z, AA, AB, AC...